Hanxu0501/CS61A-1.7--Integer-partition-without-recursion/README.md

 <li>From those "legal" children, next gernation of children is produced in the same way, this is how "partition" function will do. </li>

-<li>The maximum generation that "partition" will loop is m, but The "partition" function will stop and return total number of solutions when one of the generation has zero children.</li>
+<li>The maximum generation that "partition" will loop is m, but The "partition" function will stop and return total number of solutions when current loop has zero children.</li>
 </ul>